City of Livermore website

 Tri-Valley Animal Emergency Center

-Dublin, CA 94568
+7121 Amador Plaza Road, Dublin, CA 94568

-In the past, Livermore Animal Control has received requests regarding wildlife.
+In the past, Livermore Animal Services has received requests regarding wildlife.
 Some requests were for animals that were just passing through a yard or had been attracted by food or a source of shelter.

 In keeping with current Fish and Game regulations, Animal Control will no longer be picking up animals that have been trapped by the general public.